flazzarotto/ls-manager/README.md

 // will display: Object { a: "tsoin-tsoin", testUpdate: "tralala" }
 console.log(otherValue)
 ```

+N.B.: ls-manager also supports require syntax (which doesn't help since you don't have access to `window`
+with node).

 ### Use your very own encoder / decoder
 ```js